 Harvey holds a BS in Science Education and has 9 years of experience as a classroom teacher in public schools systems in Michigan and Oregon.
 He has 20 years of experience teaching “Twigology”.
 Harvey is also a dog musher and enjoys taking long distance trips annually in the Yukon and Northwest Territories.

 I am a lifelong Alaskan growing up first in several remote villages and then in a roadhouse on the Alaska Highway.
 My education was in biology and zoology, but then I discovered horticulture, which lead to a career of building and operating two greenhouse businesses in the Fairbanks area, first Tacks’ General Store and then The Plant Kingdom.
 One of my favorite parts of the greenhouse business is designing hanging baskets and porch planters, and over the years both of these business locations became known for these container plantings.
 Combining the beautiful colors and textures of flowering plants in containers and growing them in the unique magic of Alaskan summer light is definitely one of the most inspiring opportunities I have had.
 I passed The Plant Kingdom to a new owner a few years ago.
 Now I have a small research greenhouse near my home here in Fairbanks, where I continue to experiment with container combinations, trial perennials, and develop perennial display gardens.
 I also teach classes in horticulture and garden design.
-My book, Northern Garden Symphony: Combining Hardy Perennials for Blooms All Season, published by University of Alaska Press, is scheduled for release May 15 of 2021.
+My book, Northern Garden Symphony: Combining Hardy Perennials for Blooms All Season, was just released in May of this year.

 Julianne has authored an intellectual biography, Aldo Leopold’s Odyssey, developing this influential U.S. conservationist’s ‘land health’ concept.
 It is one that resists industrial-capitalist assumptions and practices, yet not settler colonial and white supremacist ones.
 In a new collaborative project that is centered by Indigenous colleagues’ insights, Julianne is sounding out troubling details in Leopoldian inheritances.
 Looking back, she is self-critiquing her complicity.
 To listen, in this case, is to explicitly refuse—and, to suggest protocols for refusing—oppressive proposals of her birth-cultural ancestors with commitment to anti-racism and decolonizing alternative futures..
 You can learn more about this and Julianne’s other work here: theunfallensilent.org